hanimsofia/Implement-Load-Balancing-on-Compute-Engine/README.md

 Some Jooli, Inc. standards you should follow:

-Create all resources in the default region or zone, unless otherwise directed.
+ * Create all resources in the default region or zone, unless otherwise directed.
 The default region is **REGION**, and the default zone is **ZONE**.
-Naming normally uses the format team-resource; for example, an instance could be named nucleus-webserver1.
+ * Naming normally uses the format team-resource; for example, an instance could be named nucleus-webserver1.
-Allocate cost-effective resource sizes.
+ * Allocate cost-effective resource sizes.
 Projects are monitored, and excessive resource use will result in the containing project's termination (and possibly yours), so plan carefully.
 This is the guidance the monitoring team is willing to share: unless directed, use e2-micro for small Linux VMs, and use e2-medium for Windows or other applications, such as Kubernetes nodes.
-Your challenge
-As soon as you sit down at your desk and open your new laptop, you receive several requests from the Nucleus team.
-Read through each description, and then create the resources.

 ### Task 1.
 Create a project jumphost instance
 You will use this instance to perform maintenance for the project.